resolritter/algo/descriptions/validate-tree.md

-Given an sequence of `(Parent,Child)` relationships, given as a single input line, for example:
+Given an sequence of `(Parent,Child)` relationships, in a single input line, for example:

 `(A,B) (A,C)`